-Using the Worksheet to Execute Queries & Perform DDL / DML¶
+Using the Worksheet for Queries & DDL / DML — Preview¶

-The Worksheet provides a powerful interface for creating and submitting SQL queries, as well as performing DDL and DML operations, and viewing the results side-by-side as your queries/operations complete.
+The Worksheet provides a powerful and versatile interface for creating and submitting SQL queries, as well as performing all DDL and most DML operations, and viewing the results as your queries/operations complete.

 In this Topic:

 Overview of Features¶

-Worksheets are designed to meet your business and workflow needs:
+Worksheets are designed to meet all your business and workflow needs, including:

-Run ad hoc queries and other DDL/DML operations.
+Running ad hoc queries and performing other SQL operations.

-Open up to six concurrent worksheets, each with its own separate session, allowing you to run queries in different worksheets without any degradation in UI performance.
+Opening multiple, concurrent worksheets, each with its own separate session, allowing you to run queries in different worksheets with different contexts without any degradation in UI performance.